Pain Relief for Dogs, Cats and Exotic Pets

 - Pain medications administered immediately after surgery, and pain medication to go home

-Whether your pet is due to have surgery or a dental procedure performed, we want him to be as comfortable as possible.
+Whether your pet is due to have surgery or a teeth cleaning, we want him to be as comfortable as possible.
 Ask us about our pain management strategies for your pet’s surgery or dental work by calling 301-498-8387.

 Dogs do speak, but only to those who know how to listen.